JPT96/MS-Project-one-JPT/README.md

 ![](readme-screenshots/wireframe-screenshot.png)

+* top-nav - allows user to easily navigate across all pages The header itself is positioned to always be visible, at the top of the screen (mobile and desktop) which allows visitors to find it quickly.

+* colors have been used to be incorporated with the brand

+* Accessibility
+All Pages have a description in case the image link breaks as well as helps screen readers.
 ### Future Features

 The future holds many posibilities and I want to come back to this project.
 Do I know all the changes I would like to make to this website?
 No, but there are a few things